How to Use Emojis and Symbols in Email Subject Lines

 Emojis Save Space in Your Subject Line

-Ideally, you should use around 30 characters for your email subject lines keeping mobile experience in mind too.
+Ideally, you should use around 30 characters for your email subject lines keeping the mobile experience in mind too.
 However, conveying an emotion or even asking a question in a subject line can take a lot more space than that.
-This is where emoticons come in handy.
+This is where emojis come in handy.

-They can not only save up a great amount of space, but they can also convey an emotion in a better way.
+They can not only save up a significant amount of space, but they can also convey an emotion in a better way.

-For instance, if you’re spelling out a particular country in your subject line, it’s going to capture a lot of space and may restrict you from writing more words.
+For instance, if you’re spelling out a particular country in your subject line, it will capture a lot of space and may restrict you from writing more words.
 So what you can do is use a flag emoji for that country and save a couple of characters.